ory/hydra/docs/install.md

 * `-e FORCE_ROOT_CLIENT_CREDENTIALS=admin:demo-password` sets the credentials of the root account.
 Use the root account to manage your ORY Hydra instance.
 If this is not set, ORY Hydra will auto-generate a client and display the credentials in the logs **(optional)**.
+* `-e FORCE_ROOT_CLIENT_REDIRECT_URI=http://myapp.example/callback` sets the redirect URI of the root account.
+If you want to set multiple URLs you can separate them using commas.
+If this is not set, it will default to `http://localhost:4445/callback`. **(optional)**.

 To confirm that the instance is running properly, [open the health check](https://localhost:9000/health/status).
 If asked, accept the self signed certificate in your browser.
 You should simply see `ok`.